RD-1997/RD-1997/README.md

 - 👋 Hi, I’m @RD-1997
 - 👀 I’m interested in programming, automation and cyber security.
-- 🌱 I’m cureently preparing for my Red Hat Certified System Administrator (RHSCA) exam.
+- 🌱 I’m currently preparing for my Red Hat Certified System Administrator (RHSCA) exam.
 - 💞️ I’m looking to collaborate on anything but server configuration automation with ansible or containerization would be nice!

 <!---